It takes a village to keep our water clean and safe. Metro Water Recovery is dedicated to being a part of the solution, but we need your help.

 Publicly owned clean water utilities like Metro Water Recovery are passive receivers of PFAS chemicals.
 Metro does not produce, use, or manufacture PFAS but receives these chemicals through the wastewater that arrives at our treatment plants from homes and businesses.

 Metro is educating the public and helping businesses and consumers make informed decisions, encouraging state leaders to act on PFAS legislation, and monitoring wastewater to help identify short and long-term solutions.

 We will continue to work with industry partners to contribute to the scientific research of PFAS in wastewater and biosolids.

 Biosolids are a form of fertilizer that have been produced through the traditional wastewater treatment process for decades.
-Metro’s preliminary sampling results indicate that there are low levels of PFAS in biosolids.
-Metro will continue to work with our METROGRO Farmers regarding the application of biosolids.
+Metro will continue to work with research partners, CDPHE, EPA, and its METROGRO Farmers to ensure the continued safe application of biosolids.